 Our research explores, assesses, and proposes technological, policy, and market approaches to contribute to the societal goal of striking a balance between environmental sustainability, affordability, and reliability in electricity systems.

-Our research contributes to advance understanding of:
+In general, our research contributes to advancing the understanding of:

 - Large capital costs.

 - Uncertain long-term environmental, economic, and reliability outcomes.